MicrosoftDocs/windows-powershell-docs/docset/windows/storage/get-physicalextent.md

 PS C:\>Get-PhysicalDisk -FriendlyName "PhysicalDisk4" | Get-PhysicalExtent
 ```

-This command gets all physical extents on the physical disk named PhysicalDisk4, using powershell pipe.
+This command gets all physical extents on the physical disk named PhysicalDisk4, using PowerShell pipe.
 The command uses **Get-PhysicalDisk** to obtain PhysicalDisk4.

 ## PARAMETERS